chrisplatorres/exokit-web-docs/_posts/development-guide/2019-09-05-how-to-use-exokit-web.md

 set_order: 21
 ---

 This page will cover how to create and manipulate XR iframes (`xr-iframe`).
+You can view the full [boilerplate code on GitHub](https://github.com/exokitxr/exokit-web/tree/master/boilerplate).

 # Top-level index.html creation